The White Circle: Plot

-As described in a film magazine, Frank Cassilis (Gilbert), a wanderer, returns once each year to a spot on the bleak Scottish coast to fulfill his word of honor to his archenemy Northmour (Northrup), a wealthy soldier of fortune in whose hands hang his life.
-During the visit in 1860 during the night Northmour lands from his yacht in company with Bernard Huddlestone (Aitken), a London banker fleeing from the danger of the Society of Carbonari, formed of Italians in London.
+As described in a film magazine, Frank Cassilis, a wanderer, returns once each year to a spot on the bleak Scottish coast to fulfill his word of honor to his archenemy Northmour, a wealthy soldier of fortune in whose hands hang his life.
+During the visit in 1860 during the night Northmour lands from his yacht in company with Bernard Huddlestone, a London banker fleeing from the danger of the Society of Carbonari, formed of Italians in London.
 The white circle is the warning mark used by this society.
-Huddlestone has misused funds entrusted to him by the society and lost them in speculation, so he has bargained away his daughter Clara (Wilson) to Northmour for his protection.
+Huddlestone has misused funds entrusted to him by the society and lost them in speculation, so he has bargained away his daughter Clara to Northmour for his protection.
 Accompanying them on this night, she finds love when she sees Cassilis.
 Later, following the death of Huddlestone and the burning of Northmour's great home on the Scottish shore by the Italians, the worth of Northmour's reputed character is revealed when he leaves the young woman with Cassilis and spares the latter's life.